Residential Electronics Recycling

 R3eWaste has a zero landfill, zero tolerance policy.
 We do our best to repurpose equipment safely and responsibly when possible.
 If an item does need to be recycled, we work with downstream partners that find a home for every element of your device.

-Free pickups of TVs and electronics available valley wide.
+Pickups of TVs and electronics available valley wide.

 There is a cost for most residential pickups unless we are able to schedule multiple pickups on the same trip.
 Contact us for more details.